 He is a guru of branding, a leading voice in the Simplicity Movement and a driving force behind the plain English movement.

 Over five decades, Alan has gained the stature of both pillar of the establishment and provocative iconoclast while building Siegel+Gale, one of the leading global brand consultancies.
 In 2011, Alan created Siegelvision, a new company focused on solving tough branding and communications problems for purpose-driven organizations.
-Supported by a small team of handpicked talent, Alan startles and delights organizations by untangling their wayward sense of self and creating a robust brand identity.

 A graduate of Cornell University’s School of Industrial and Labor Relations, Alan also attended New York University Law School, the School of Visual Arts and Alexei Brodovich’s Design Laboratory.

 Currently, Alan serves on the boards of the Legal Aid Society, Hamptons International Film Festival, John Jay College of Criminal Justice and the American Theater Wing, where he is a Tony Award voter.

 Alan’s Hidden Talent:

 He has the ability to drain 9 out of 10 3-pointers.